Jeh3no/Godot-Simple-FPS-Weapon-System-Asset/README.md

    In the PlayerCharacterScene scene, the CameraScript script, attached to the CameraHolder node:

    - mouseModeAction

+   In the PlayerCharacterScene scene, the WeaponManager script, attached to the camera node:

+   - shootAction

+   - reloadAction

+   - weaponWheelUpAction

+   - weaponWheelDownAction

    In the TemplateMapScene scene, ShootingRangeTargetManagerScript script, attached to the ShootingRangeTargetManager node:

    - restartShootingRangeAction